Royal Academy show charts rise of British landscape

 The main galleries are normally reserved for exhibitions of art loaned from around the world, and the landscape show, staged in smaller rooms, is the first of its kind for over 20 years.

-"It's important because the Academy has a very important collection, but we don't have much space to show it on our walls because of the main exhibition programme," said Stevens.
+"It's important because the Academy has a very important collection, but we don't have much space to show it on our walls because of the main exhibition program," said Stevens.

 (Reporting by Mike Collett-White)